GSA/digitalgov.gov/content/services/usa-gov-short-urls.md

   * The public can click on Go.USA.gov URLs knowing they will lead to official U.S. government information.
   * Go.USA.gov tracks the number of clicks each shortened URL receives, allowing users to measure the impact of their outreach.
-  * Go.USA.gov is open source and was developed in Drupal.Â If you would like to contribute to future enhancements, pleaseÂ [contact us](mailto:go.usa.gov@gsa.gov).
+  * Go.USA.gov is open source and was developed in Drupal.
+If you would like to contribute to future enhancements, please [contact us](mailto:go.usa.gov@gsa.gov).

-If you have questions about USA.gov short URLs, pleaseÂ [send us an eâ€“mail](mailto:go.usa.gov@gsa.gov).
+If you have questions about USA.gov short URLs, please [send us an eâ€“mail](mailto:go.usa.gov@gsa.gov).